 Later, at home, I couldn’t sleep.
 I couldn’t help but think it was wrong the way we had pushed him away with no help at all.
 We hadn’t shopped for furniture, he didn’t have a job or money or even sheets to sleep on.
 How would he SLEEP?
 What was he eating??
-He hadn’t even taken a suitcase, for the love of Pete!!!
+He hadn’t even taken a suitcase, for Pete’s sake!

 So, too overcome with worry to stop myself, I got in the car and drove over to the apartment building.
 It was even scarier in the wee hours of morning, with menacing characters lurking about in the shadows.
 Lucas wasn’t in his room.
 I checked the bathroom, and he wasn’t there.
 Finally I found him in a different bathroom, alone, crying.
 I ran to him and asked what was wrong, though of course, I knew.
 We’d abandoned him in this terrible place.